Funding Sources

 Sustainability Bond Framework

-Funding from multilateral institutions and government agencies is carried out with partner institutions such as the Inter-American Development Bank (IDB), Japan Bank for International Cooperation (JBIC), Kreditanstalt für Wiederaufbau (KfW), Nordic Investment Bank (NIB), China Development Bank (CDB), Agence Française de Développement (AFD), Swedish Export Credit Corporation (SEK) and Instituto de Crédito Oficial (ICO).
+Funding from multilateral institutions and government agencies is carried out with partner institutions such as the Inter-American Development Bank (IDB), Japan Bank for International Cooperation (JBIC), Kreditanstalt für Wiederaufbau (KfW), China Development Bank (CDB), Agence Française de Développement (AFD), National Development Bank (NDB), amongst others.

-The balance of loans from multilateral institutions and government agencies totaled R$20.7 billion on September 30, 2022.
+The balance of loans from multilateral institutions and government agencies totaled BRL 21.9 billion on March 31, 2024.

-On September 30, 2022, equity totaled R$137.0 billion, reflecting the net profit of R$9.6 billion in the third quarter, offset by negative equity valuation adjustment (R$1.9 billion).
+On March 31, 2024, shareholders equity totaled BRL 155.0 billion, reflecting the net profit of BRL 5.2 billion for the period, offset by a negative equity valuation adjustment of BRL 1.6 billion.

 For more information, see Note 18 of the BNDES’s Financial Statements in BRGAAP.

-The Notes of the BNDES System are available here.
+The Financial Notes for BNDES System are available here.